 I’d say to start off your video making career, you’ll need these:

-This will cost around $250.
+Budget about $250 for this basic C stand and softbox set up.
 With this basic set up you have everything you need to start making videos.
 As you create more videos, you’ll start to discover things that need improvement.
 Maybe there are shadows on one side of the frame or maybe you notice that the light is more yellow on one side … in these cases you can buy a solution for your specific studio to help address this issue.

 You don’t need to spend thousands of dollars to get your studio set up.
 I am sharing this post to show what I have after 6 years of making videos but this might be overkill (or not enough!) for your space and situation.
 You won’t know what’s missing and what works until you start making videos.
 Start with the basic equipment I just listed above and then let your tools evolve over time, as you find problems you need solutions for in your own space.